awsdocs/amazon-rds-user-guide/doc_source/User.SQLServer.Options.S3-integration.md

 + If you run more than one S3 integration task at a time, the tasks run sequentially, not in parallel\.
 **Note**
 S3 integration tasks share the same queue as native backup and restore tasks\.
 At maximum, you can have only two tasks in progress at any time in this queue\.
 Therefore, two running native backup and restore tasks will block any S3 integration tasks\.
 + You must re\-enable the S3 integration feature on restored instances\.
-It isn't propagated from the source instance to the restored instance\.
-Files in D:\\S3 will be cleaned up on a restored instance\.
+S3 integration isn't propagated from the source instance to the restored instance\.
+Files in D:\\S3 are deleted on a restored instance\.
 + Downloading to the DB instance is limited to 100 files\.
 In other words, there can't be more than 100 files in `D:\S3\`\.
 + Only files without file extensions or with the following file extensions are supported for download: \.bcp, \.csv, \.dat, \.fmt, \.info, \.lst, \.tbl, \.txt, and \.xml\.
 **Note**